pollination/dragonfly-energy/README.md

-# Pollination Dragonfly Energy plugin
+# Pollination Dragonfly Energy

-The dragonfly-energy plugin adds urban scale energy simulation functions to Pollination.
+A plugin that adds urban scale energy simulation functions to Pollination.

 ## Sources